What Is An RV Stove?

 If you cook with large pans in your camper this will be a better option than the super small space saving RV stoves reviewed below.

-If you want to be able to easily use this RV stove as counter space there’s a version you can get here (click to view on Amazon) that comes with a glass cover that also doubles as a backsplash.
+If you want to be able to easily use this RV stove as counter space there’s a version you can get here (click to view on Amazon) that comes with a glass or steel cover that also doubles as a backsplash.

 PROS